kylefarris/clamscan/README.md

 // Get instance of this module's PassthroughStream object const av = clamscan.passthrough();

-// Send output of RequestJS stream to ClamAV.
+// Send output of Axios stream to ClamAV.
-// Send output of RequestJS to `some_local_file` if ClamAV receives data successfully input.pipe(av).pipe(output);
+// Send output of Axios to `some_local_file` if ClamAV receives data successfully input.pipe(av).pipe(output);

 // What happens when scan is completed